 scroll down for more

-The link below is the official presentation from England Golf on the World Handicap System.
-It lasts for 45 minutes and goes into a lot of detail, probably more than the club member requires, but we recommend that you view it and note any queries you may have.
+The official presentation from England Golf on the World Handicap System originally issued in 2020 lasts for 45 minutes and goes into a lot of detail, probably more than the club member requires, but we recommend that you view if if you require full details of its implementation:

-Your handicap index will be calculated based on your best 8 scores out of your last 20 rounds (over the last 2 years).
+Your handicap index will be calculated based on your best 8 scores out of your last 20 rounds.
 There is a different calculation for those who do not have 20 rounds recorded.

 How to Register and Submit General Play/ Casual Scores

 The whole idea of general play scores is to put in a score in for handicap purposes from a round that is not a club competition.
 Under WHS you are now encouraged to do this.

 With handicap records focusing on your last 20 scores, and the best eight differentials being averaged out for your WHS index, it is clear the more scores you can submit the more accurate your handicap will be.

 Your round must be pre-registered electronically, by signing in on the PSI (player score input) computer in the clubhouse, on the mobile “HowDidIDo” App or on the mobile MyEnglandGolf (MyEG) App.
 PLEASE BE AWARE THAT THERE IS A 2 HOUR DELAY BEFORE SCORES CAN BE ENTERED, TO ENSURE THAT YOUR ROUND IS REGISTERED BEFORE PLAYING

 Because England Golf records the time that general play rounds are registered and the time the score is submitted, any round registered AFTER playing may be deleted.

 Formats of play for “General Play Scores” - individual stroke play, stableford, par formats can all be used to submit a score.